em-foundation/emscope/README.md

 >
 > We hope this embryonic repository will encourage others to contribute captures for a wide range of embedded BLE systems &ndash; enabling more rational and robust comparative benchmarks between different HW/SW providers who all claim "ultra-low-power".

-Commanding `emscope pack --unpack` within any of the labeled capture directories in this repository will effectively download/deflate a special `emscope-capture.zip` file found in these folders.
+Use the `emscope pack --unpack` command to first deflate a special file named `emscope-capture.zip` found in each of the repository's labeled capture directories.

+At this stage, you can use the `emscope scan` and `emscope view` sub-commands to explore the raw signal data captured at an earlier time &ndash; as if you had just commanded `emscope grab`.

+Only the original supplier of the raw data, however, would use `emscope pack` to create `emscope-capture.zip`.&thinsp; The supplier would then commit this file (and other **EM&bull;Scope** artifacts) into the capture repository &ndash; ready for downstream consumption by others.